StoryMaker/storymaker/README.md

 There are several test classes you can also run manually:

-- CompleteTest.java - long test, accepts eula, creates and uploads a new story, checks hook paths, checks content pack downloads, checks settings and preferences
+- DownloadAndPatchTest - downloads a content pack with a patch and verifies their content

-- DefaultLibraryTest.java - old test class, probably no longer runs

-- EulaTest.java - old test class, incorporated into Complete/MinimumTest

-- LearningGuideTest.java - old test class, should revisit if learning guides need to be verified

-- MainTest.java - old test class, probably no longer runs

-- MinimumTest.java - short test, accepts eula, creates and uploads a new story
+- EndToEndTest.java - logs in before creating and uploading a new story

+- HookPathsTest.java - checks all possible hook paths for dead ends

-Please note that you must build with the "testing" branch of the liger(storypath) submodule to run CompleteTest.
+Please note that you must build with the "testing" branch of the liger(storypath) submodule to run DownloadAndPatchTest.
 To do this, follow these steps:

     ```
     $ cd external/liger/